SoliDry/api-generator/README.md

 then in your project directory run:
 ```
-composer require SoliDry/api-generator
+composer require solidry/api-generator
 ```
-It will automatically register Laravel ServiceProvider by adding console command `api:generate` (you should see it when running `php artisan`) and also publish laravel-modules providers.
+It will automatically register Laravel ServiceProvider by adding console command `api:generate` (you should see it when running `php artisan`) and also publish "laravel-modules" providers.

 #### Autoloading